fhsjaagshs/access_stack/README.md

 Eager-load instances:

-	s.create_objects 5 # Create and add 5 objects to the stack
+	s.fill!
+5 # Add 5 objects to the stack
+	s.fill! -1 # Fill stack to capacity-1
-	s.fill # Fill the stack to capacity
+	s.fill! # Fill stack to capacity

 Clear out instances:

-	s.reap! # Validates each object using expires and validate s.empty! # Empties the stack
+	s.reap! # Validates each object using expires and validate s.clear! # Empties the stack
-	s.empty? # Checks if the stack is empty
+	s.empty? # Checks if the stack is empty s.available? # Whether or not the pool is full s.full? # Whether or not the stack is full

-## TODO

-1. Validate based upon methods on objects in the pool
-2. Reap on an interval

 ## Contributing